ari7cr/iCCL1/README.md

 The method which predictdimension() builds on was developed by Harvard Chan Bioinformatics Core: https://bioinformatics.sph.harvard.edu/

 Arian Abbasi
+abbasi@hhu.de
-University of Düsseldorf
+University of Cologne